 Give your traditional popcorn balls a sophisticated upgrade with this recipe for chai-spiced popcorn bars.
 Not only are they easier to make (think more like Rice Krispies Treats), but they will also fit in with your afternoon tea better than a super-sweet caramel popcorn ball.

 Fig newtons have always been a favorite, but these homemade apricot ones are slowly creeping up on the classic cookie.
 Look for the best-quality dried apricots you can find for the filling.
-Or, if you're in a pinch, you can use jam instead.
+Or make them even easier by using jam instead.

 These bars have a lot of things going for them.
 First, they’re a no-bake dessert.
 Second, they use labneh for a slightly tarter, more grown-up flavor.
 And third, they are drizzled with salted honey, which makes them completely perfect.

 If you’re looking for a way to use up all those apples that you scored on your trip to the orchard over the weekend, allow us to suggest these mini apple rose pies.
 Yes, they require a bit of assembly, but when you pull them out of the oven the oohs and aahs they’ll evoke will make it all worth it.

 If you’re still trying to be healthy when you enjoy your desserts, look no further than this vegan chocolate pudding.
 It gets its texture and a nutritional boost from chia seeds.